 Here’s where it gets a little confusing: The scientific names of some naturally occurring ingredients might sound synthetic.
 Sodium chloride is just sea salt, for example, and citric acid is a compound found in lemons and other citrus fruits.
 Not to fear—you’ll begin to recognize these with practice.
 Plus, as you’ll find out, there are other ways to ensure your product is green.

-This term—which means that ingredients are organically farmed—is regulated by the FDA, but here’s the hitch: A product only has to contain a certain percentage of organic matter to be declared “organic” on its label.
+This term—which means that ingredients are organically farmed—is regulated by the FDA, but here’s the hitch: A product only has to contain a certain percentage of organic matter to declare “made with organic ingredients” on its label.
 (This amount varies from state to state—in California, for example, it’s 70%.)
-Spotting a USDA Organic seal is ideal, since that means the product contains at least 95% organic ingredients.
+Spotting a USDA Organic seal is ideal since that means the product contains at least 95% organic ingredients.

 Ever notice that little rabbit symbol on a cosmetics label?
 That’s a Leaping Bunny certification, which means that none of the product’s ingredients were tested on animals.
 The Leaping Bunny website is also a great resource for ethically minded beauty junkies, as it contains a frequently updated list of major beauty brands who refrain from animal testing.
 That being said, a lot of smaller or indie brands might not be Leaping Bunny–certified, but it doesn’t necessarily mean they aren’t cruelty-free—just make sure it says so on the packaging, or do a quick Google search to confirm.

 Another thing to note is that in 2013, Europe banned animal testing on all cosmetics manufactured and sold in the region.
-Some states in the U.S. have begun to make similar initiatives—but all cosmetic companies that sell in China are required to test on animals, according to the country’s laws, which means that a lot of major brands still test.
-Again, Google is your friend.
+Some states in the U.S. have begun to make similar initiatives—but, for a long time, all cosmetic companies that sold in China were required to test on animals, according to the country’s laws, which means that a lot of major brands still test.
+Again, Google is your friend in this case.